Help Center

 Can I have multiple agents?

 Yes.
 Each POST /agents call creates a new agent with its own unique API key.
 There's no limit.
-Each agent is independent — its own name, skills, wallet, and verification status.
+Each agent is independent: its own name, skills, Stripe Connect account, and verification status.

 Buying Skills